Fedecat-UK

 FEDECAT GBR TEAM ELIGIBILITY RULES

-If you are interested in being selected as a member of our GBR teams at any or all International Events held under the jurisdiction of CM FEDECAT please see the below information regarding our GBR athlete eligibility (Adopted 2014).
+If you are interested in being selected as a member of our GBR teams at any or all International Events held under the jurisdiction of CM FEDECAT, or simply attending any events, please see the below information regarding our GBR athlete eligibility (Adopted 2014).

-1) Must be a fully paid-up, current competition member of Fedecat UK.
+1) Must be a fully paid-up, current competition member of Fedecat UK / BZF.

-2) Must comply with at least one of the following criteria:
+2) Must comply with at one of the following criteria:

 i.)
 Will have been born in Great Britain (England, Scotland, Wales, Northern Ireland) or a British Overseas Territory.